How to Negotiate a Home Warranty in Real Estate Deals

 Post-Inspection Stage (Recommended)

-The inspection period is the strongest window for warranty negotiations.
-After receiving your report, you can tie specific concerns — aging HVAC, older plumbing, or a dated water heater — directly to the warranty request.
-Sellers are far more likely to agree at this stage because they want to avoid a deal collapse over costly repair demands.
+The inspection period is still the strongest window for warranty negotiations.
+After receiving your report, you can tie specific concerns, like an aging HVAC, older plumbing, or a dated water heater, directly to the warranty request.
+Sellers are far more likely to agree at this stage because they want to avoid a deal collapse over costly repair demands, especially with homes now sitting on the market roughly 64 to 70 days on average, extending a 20-month streak of rising days-on-market nationally.

 Initial Offer Request